Find Affordable College Courses

 The states with the most job growth for Dietitian or Nutritionist are Colorado, Arizona, and Utah.
 Watch out if you plan on working in Rhode Island, Maine, or Illinois.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Dietitians and Nutritionists is somewhere between $38,460 and $84,610.
+The salary for Dietitians and Nutritionists ranges between about $38,460 and $84,610 a year.

 undefined